Azarem/GaiaLabs/docs/GaiaLabs-MVP-Roadmap.md

 - [ ] Assembly processing maintains full compatibility
 - [ ] Database system supports all existing configurations
 - [ ] Game detection and database loading system functional
+- [ ] Community platform with project sharing and collaboration
+- [ ] Documentation site with interactive tutorials and examples
+- [ ] Unified authentication across all platform components
+- [ ] Seamless workflow from community browsing to project editing
 - [ ] Clear documentation for adding new game support
+- [ ] Database contribution system for community-driven game support

 ---